imran601021/FileOrganizer/README.md

 # FileOrganizer
-Organize Your file Automatically using python scritp
+Organize Your file Automatically using python script